Seth-Scott/jetson_nano_frigateNVR/README.md

-# Frigate NVR installation on Jetson Nano 4GB
+# Frigate NVR installation on Jetson Nano 4GB with Google Coral Dual Edge TPU (AI Object Detection)

 1. Download all files to  `/home/nano/frigate` and navigate to the folder.